calaldees/teachingWorkshops/teacherEducation/collaboration.md

     * Top tip
         * Consider whether students might learn more doing a task by themselves or whether a group task would help to push all the students forward in their thinking, or support practice and formative assessment.

+Don't let one or two people do all the work - the AIM is that EVERY member of the group learns - the structures teachers use do not normally facilitate that.
+(One person doing the presentation)

 Socratic Circle/Debate
 ----------------------